 This weekend the Nokia 3310 was resurrected at the Mobile World Congress in Barcelona.
-This legendary phone once used to be the most iconic handset in the market and sold over 126 million units worldwide.
-With a fresh new look, 2 mega pixel camera, slightly larger colour screen and a funky version of the beloved game SNAKE, the new Nokia 3310 offers a digital makeover for its nostalgic users.
+This phone was once the most iconic handset in the market and sold over 126 million units worldwide.
+It has a fresh new look, camera, larger colour screen and an updated version of the beloved game SNAKE.
+The new Nokia 3310 certainly offers a digital makeover for its nostalgic users.

 The relaunched 3310 doesn’t have any features like the smartphones we are used to today.
-However, it does boast a battery life that lasts for over a month on standby, something that smartphones struggle to overcome today especially with the most recent cases of exploding batteries in some smartphones.
-They also claim that the phone is reasonably durable, something which reminds us of the original 3310, which was “practically indestructible”.
+However, it does boast a battery life that lasts for over a month on standby.
+That’s something that smartphones struggle to overcome today.
+Nokia also claim that the phone is reasonably durable harking back to the original 3310, which was “practically indestructible”.

 The result is a mobile phone that excites a global Nokia user fan base and a commercially viable solution for organisations to help meet their Duty of care needs to their employees.